-The Tesla decision marked a substantial departure from prior case law.
-Plaintiffs challenged Tesla's acquisition of SolarCity, another company founded by Musk.
-Although Elon Musk held only 20% of Tesla's voting rights, the Delaware court found him to be Tesla’s controlling shareholder with respect to the acquisition.
-Accordingly, the court subjected the transaction to the entire fairness standard.
-Notably, one of the reasons that led the court to conclude that Musk controlled Tesla was his unique contribution at the company’s visionary.
-As the court explained, “the Board was well aware of Musk's singularly important role in sustaining Tesla in hard times and providing the vision for the Company's success.”
+The Tesla decision marked a substantial departure from this prior case law.
+The plaintiffs challenged Tesla's acquisition of SolarCity, another company founded by Musk.
+Although Musk held only 20 percent of Tesla’s voting rights, the Delaware court found him to be Tesla’s controlling shareholder with respect to the acquisition and, accordingly, applied the entire fairness standard to the transaction.
+Notably, one of the reasons the court concluded that Musk controlled Tesla was his unique contribution as the company’s visionary.
+The court explained, “the Board was well aware of Musk’s singularly important role in sustaining Tesla in hard times and providing the vision for the Company’s success.”

-The departure from prior case law triggered criticism.
-In a recent article, for example, two former Justices from Delaware’s Supreme Court and a leading expert on Delaware corporate law argue “that Musk was so talented and visionary that the company could not succeed without him – does not rationally imply that someone is a controlling stockholder.”
-Yet, Delaware courts seem to continue and take this fact (as well as some other factors) into account in deciding whether blockholders should be treated as controlling shareholders.
-And recent academic research has also expressed support of this view.
+This departure from prior case law has triggered some criticism.
+In a recent article, for example, two former Justices from Delaware’s Supreme Court, together with a leading expert on Delaware corporate law, argue, “that Musk was so talented and visionary that the company could not succeed without him—does not rationally imply that someone is a controlling stockholder.”
+Still, it appears that Delaware courts are continuing to take this factor of unique contribution, along with other factors, into account in deciding whether blockholders should be treated as controlling shareholders,an approach supported by recent academic research.

 Our framework explains this development in Delaware law.
-Superstar CEOs share some features with controlling shareholders.
-Yet, treating these CEOs as controlling shareholders overlooks the real question underlying related-party transactions involving these CEOs.
+While superstar CEOs do share some features with controlling shareholders, treating them as such overlooks the real question underlying related-party transactions involving them.

 The main justification for subjecting transactions with controlling shareholders to judicial review is the power that controlling shareholders have over directors.
-Disinterested and independent directors presumably have both the power and the motivation to prevent value-reducing transactions with CEOs.
-Especially in the present era of powerful shareholders, directors who approved a related-party transaction that harmed the company might not get re-elected.
+Disinterested, independent directors presumably have not only the power to prevent value-reducing transactions with CEOs, in today’s era of powerful shareholders they also have the motivation, as directors who approve a related-party transaction that harms the company might not get reelected.
 However, when controlling shareholders have the power to elect directors to the board, even truly independent directors might fail to prevent opportunistic self-dealing by these shareholders.

-The previous Part has identified two distinct sources of CEO power: superstar status and equity ownership.
-Let us start with superstar qualities.
-At first sight, our analysis supports the Tesla treatment of superstar CEOs as controlling shareholders.
-As the previous Part explained, regardless of voting power, the mere perception that superstar CEOs are uniquely valuable to the company provides them with power over directors.
-These directors might therefore become less reliable as a mechanism for preventing opportunistic self-dealing.
+In part II we identified two distinct sources of CEO power: superstar status and equity ownership.
+Beginning with superstar qualities, our analysis ostensibly supports the treatment in Tesla of superstar CEOs as controlling shareholders.
+As explained, regardless of superstar CEOs’ voting power, the mere perception that they are uniquely valuable to the company provides them with power over directors.
+As a result, their boards might become a less reliable mechanism for preventing opportunistic self-dealing.

-This power is bolstered when the powerful CEOs own a significant equity stake that provides them with considerable voting power.
-Regardless of their status as CEOs or founders, blockholders who do not have a lock on control still have the power to influence—albeit not dictate—the outcome of shareholder votes.
-A shareholder with say 20% of the votes (similarly to Musk) could be pivotal in contested director elections even without a lock on control.
-This power, in turn, incentivizes directors to cater to the interests of this shareholder.
+The power of such CEOs is bolstered when they own an equity stake large enough to give them with significant voting power.
+Even blockholders, whether CEOs or founders, who do not have control can influence (albeit not dictate) the outcome of shareholder votes.
+For example, a shareholder with 20 percent of the votes (similarly to Musk) can be the decision-maker in contested director elections, even without a lock on control.
+Directors therefore have an incentive to cater to the interests of blockholders.

-It is, therefore, tempting to treat superstar CEOs as controlling shareholders.
-After all, if directors are too weak, why not use judicial review to protect public investors from opportunistic related-party transactions?
-Our analysis, however, also points to the distinction between the case of majority shareholders and that of superstar CEOs.
+It is therefore tempting to treat superstar CEOs as controlling shareholders.
+If directors are unable to oppose them, why not use judicial review to protect public investors from opportunistic related-party transactions?
+Our analysis, however, indicates a difference between the case of majority shareholders and that of superstar CEOs.